AbrarMohamed03/laravel-todolist/README.md

 # Laravel TodoList

 A simple and user-friendly todo list application built with Laravel, a PHP framework.
-This application allows users to create, view, update, and delete their todo items.
+This application allows users to create, view and delete their todo items.